npge/lua-npge/API.md

     `prefix2blockset` stores a map from sequence name prefix to a blockset.
     If you want just provide one blockset for all sequences, use `{['']=blockset}`.

+## Module npge.algo

+  * `AddGoodBlast(query, bank[, options])` - returns filtered blast hits.
+    Input is blocks.
+Output is blocks on the same set of sequences.
+    Depends on `npge.config` (`DUST`, `EVALUE`).
+    `options` is a table with the same keys as of `BlastHits`.

+  * `AlignLeft(blockset)` - move all non-gap letters in alignment to left.

+  * `Align(blockset)` - aligns rows of blocks.
+    Depends on `npge.config.alignment`.

+  * `BetterSubblocks(blockset, other_blockset)` - extracts good blocks
+    not overlapping with other bs.

+  * `BlastHits(query, bank[, options])` - finds hits using blast+.
+    Input is sequences.
+Output is blocks built on these sequences.
+    `options` is a table with the following keys (all are optional):

+      * `subset` - query is a subset of a bank.
+Used for optimization:
+        Use the same consensuses for query and bank;
+      * `bank_fname` - pre-built bank;
+      * `line_handler` - a function that is called with
+        each line of blast output.

+  * `BlocksWithoutOverlaps(orig_blockset, new_blockset)` - merges
+    two blocksets without overlap of blocks.
+Prefers better (larger) blocks.
+    If two blocks have same weight, prefers a block from `orig_blockset`.

+  * `CheckPangenome(blockset)` - returns if a blockset is a good pangenome and a string describing warnings and errors.

+  * `ConsensusSequences(blockset, prefix='')` - returns a blockset
+    made of consensus sequences of input blockset.
+Sequence name is a concatenation of `prefix` and a block name.

+  * `Cover(blockset)` - returns a blockset including all input blocks and one fragment blocks on parts of sequences uncovered by input blocks.

+  * `ExcludeSelfOverlap(blockset)` - removes self-overlap from all blocks
+    and return a blockset of non-empty blocks on the results.

+  * `Extend(blockset, max_length)` - extend all blocks to left and to right.
+    Extends npge.config.general.MIN_LENGTH positions by default.

+  * `FilterGoodBlocks(blockset)` - returns blockset of good blocks.

+  * `Genomes(blockset)` - gets a list of genomes of a blockset.

+  * `Genomes(blockset)` - generates names for blocks from blockset and returns new blockset with these names of the blocks.

+  * `GoodSubblocks(blockset)` - extracts good parts of blocks.

+  * `HasOverlap(blockset)` - returns if blockset contains overlaps.

+  * `HasSelfOverlap(blockset)` - returns if blockset contains
+    self-overlapping blocks.

+  * `JoinMinor(blockset)` - builds minor blocks from one fragment blocks and returns a blockset of the minor blocks.

+  * `Join(blockset)` - joins consequent blocks and return a blockset of results of joins.

+  * `Merge({blockset1, blockset2, ...})` - returns a blockset of all blocks
+    of all input blocksets.

+  * `Multiply(blockset1, blockset2)` - returns multiplication of blocksets.
+    See npge/doc/compare-pangenomes.md

+  * `NonCovered(npg1, npg2, conflicts, common)` - returns absolute and
+    relative distances between two pangenomes.
+    See npge/doc/compare-pangenomes.md

+  * `Orient(blockset)` - returns blockset of blocks similar to input blocks maximizing the number of fragments with positive orientation.

+  * `Overlapping(blockset, block)` - returns a list of blocks from the blockset overlapping with the block.

+  * `PangenomeMaker(blockset, silent=false)` - makes and returns pangenome.
+    The blockset is used as an initial source of sequences blocks for the pangenome.
+If silent is truthy, prints '.' per iteration.

+  * `PrimaryHits(blockset)` - creates and returns a pre-pangenome by
+    applying BLAST progressively (firstly, to pair of genomes, then to resulting pairs and so on).
+This step preceeds `PangenomeMaker`.

+  * `ReAlign(blockset)` - re-aligns each block and keeps better alignment.

+  * `SubBlockSet(blockset, sequences)` - cuts a blockset to given sequences.
+    Keeps only fragments of given sequences in blocks of blockset.
+Returns new blockset.

+  * `Subtract(minuend, subtrahend)` - removes blocks of `minuend`
+    overlapping with `subtrahend`.
+Return new blockset.

+  * `UnwindBlocks(consensus_bs, prefix2blockset)` - unwinds the blockset.
+    See `npge.block.unwind`.